openvinotoolkit/model_server/docs/python_support/python_support.md

 So depending on the mode `execute` must always either `return` or `yield` a `list of pyovms.Tensor`

-*Note*: This method returns outputs as a full set, but since each output is a separate packet in Mediapipe flow, they do not arrive together to their destination.
+*Note*: This method returns outputs as a full set, but since each output is a separate packet in MediaPipe flow, they do not arrive together to their destination.
 Be aware that if you have more than one output and outputs of your Python node are also outputs of the whole graph you will receive each output in a separate response.
 You can then [gather them using timestamp](#outputs-synchronization-in-grpc-streaming) that can be found in the response.

 #### Error handling